delving/delving/README.markdown

 # README for the Delving version of the Europeana Platform #

+## Notice: No longer maintained

+This version of the Delving CultureHub is no langer actively maintained.
+The core functionality is now being developed in the [Hub3](https://github.com/delving/hub3) repository.

 **Europeana** is an European Commission initiative to bring together digital objects from the four cultural heritage domains: Archives, Audio-Visual, Archives, Libraries and Museums.
 The Europeana Framework is an innovative multilingual high volume, high scalability search platform for Cultural Heritage metadata.
 The framework is developed using best-of-breed open-source software.

 In order to promote collaboration and reuse of the software in the Cultural Heritage sector the software is developed in the open under the name "Delving".